 In most of whiplash injuries, treatment often involves pain management through analgesia and allied medical treatments such as physiotherapy and hydrotherapy.
 The treatment time is often hard to predict due to the individual differences in the injuries.
 In the case of several and persistent symptoms, it could make it difficult to carry on daily actives at work or at home.
 When the loss of normal enjoyment of life and ability to perform employed duty occurs, it may lead to further complications like anxiety or depression.
-At Foyle Legal, we have seen sedentary office workers who suffered what it appears to be a minor whiplash, but it results in inability to perform prolonged sedentary work due to the whiplash caused back and sprain injuries.
-There also cases, whereby the increased irritability post the injury result in strains on relationships at home, and at work.
+At Foyle Legal, we have seen sedentary office workers who suffered what it appears to be minor whiplash, but it results in inability to perform prolonged sedentary work due to the whiplash caused back and sprain injuries.
+There also cases, whereby the increased irritability post the injury results in strains on relationships at home, and at work.

 What Whiplash Compensation I can Claim?